Check if you need a certificate to export food, drink and agricultural products, and what you'll need to do in a no-deal Brexit.

-You can email your licence application to us or send it by fax or post.
-If you wish to submit by email then you will need to be pre-approved to do so.
-For pre-approval, you need to complete and return abefore submitting any licence applications.
+You can email your licence application to RPA or send it by fax or post.
+If you want to email it, you need to apply for approval.
+Complete and return abefore submitting your licence application.

 Getting your security deposit back